-The module uses the Microsoft Windows Server VSS framework for its management interface, and the snapshot data is stored and maintained on integrated DS8000 and Spectrum Virtualize family storage systems.
+The module uses the Microsoft Windows Server VSS framework for its management interface, and the snapshot data is stored and maintained on Spectrum Virtualize family storage systems.
 Part of the framework is the VSS provider, a component that creates and manages the shadow copies.